dan-bolger/CV/README.md

 **[ihateironing.com](http://www.ihateironing.com)** (London, January - April 2015)
 - *Customer service (phone support, account management)*
   - Joined a team of just two people, working closely across the business
-  - Dealt with customers and business partners on a day-to-day basis, offering support and coordinating practical solutions to any offline issues that arose
+  - Dealt with customers and business partners on a day-to-day basis, offering support and coordinating practical solutions to any issues that arose from the platform
   - Helped launch v2 of the site (currently live), including working with a developer on rolling out a full admin feature-set, and manually testing the platform to get it launch-ready